 Through this module your knowledge of the Materia Medica and your ability to analyse symptoms and identify treatments will reach new levels as you study complex cases and advanced methodologies.
 You’ll be equipped with the skills you need to move from student to practising homeopath.

 - Comparative Materia Medica for complex health disorders

 - Reflective practice and patient management

 - Reflection and critical analysis of remedy reaction

 - Designing treatment approaches for complex cases and advanced pathology

 Module: Clinical Training II

 In your final module on clinical training you’ll build on your learning from year three, gaining advanced interview and case taking skills, patient management skills and learning everything you need to build and grow your own practice.
-You will contine taking cases at the CHE training clinic and building your practice with you own patients.
+You will contine taking cases and building your practice with you own patients.